Jordan Spence

-Jordan James Spence (born 24 May 1990) is an English professional footballer who most recently played for ADO Den Haag in the Eredivisie.
-Predominantly as a right-back, Spence can also operate as a centre-back.
+Jordan James Spence (born 24 May 1990) is an English former professional footballer who played as a defender.
+Predominantly a right-back, Spence also operated as a centre-back.

+Spence began his career with West Ham United, and spent time on loan at a number of clubs, including Milton Keynes Dons, who he signed for permanently in 2014.
+He later played two-and-a-half seasons at Ipswich Town, and had a short stint in the Eredivisie with ADO Den Haag.
 He has represented and captained England at various youth levels.
-He has previously played for West Ham United, Leyton Orient, Scunthorpe United, Bristol City, Sheffield Wednesday, Milton Keynes Dons and Ipswich Town.

 Club career

-West Ham United and loans
+West Ham United

 Spence joined West Ham United in 2004.
 In April 2006, he signed a contract as a full-time youth team academy player for the 2006–07 season, and made his reserve team debut that same month.
-He has captained the England national team at every youth level.

 On 9 May 2010, Spence made his first team debut for West Ham, coming on in the 86th minute for Alessandro Diamanti, in a 1–1 home draw against Manchester City.
 Spence made his first start for West Ham on 15 May 2011 in a 3–2 away defeat by Wigan Athletic, a game which saw West Ham relegated.
 After their relegation, Spence signed a new contract with the club, keeping him there until 2014.

 In the 2012–13 season, Spence appeared in the club's first team on seven occasions, though he spent most of the season playing in the club's reserve team.
-Spence made his first appearance of the season in the second round of League Cup, in a 2–0 win over Crewe Alexandra on 28 August 2012, and then made his first league appearance of the season, coming on as substitute for James Tomkins in the late second-half, in a 4–1 win over Southampton on 20 October 2012.
+Spence made his first appearance of the season in the second round of League Cup, in a 2–0 win over Crewe Alexandra on 28 August 2012, and then made his first league appearance of the season, coming on as substitute for James Tomkins in the late second-half, in a 4–1 win over Southampton on 20 October.
 After nine years with the club, Spence was released at the end of the 2013–14 season.

 Leyton Orient (loan)

-Before making his debut for West Ham, he made his professional club debut for Leyton Orient in their FA Cup second round match at Bradford City on 29 November 2008 having signed on loan on 25 November.
-This looked to be his only match for Leyton Orient as he returned to Upton Park on 5 January 2009, but he returned to Orient on 23 January and stayed until the end of the season.
-His Football League debut came in the 2–1 away defeat by Scunthorpe United on 24 January 2009.
+Before making his debut for West Ham, he made his professional club debut for Leyton Orient in their FA Cup second round match at Bradford City on 29 November 2008, having signed on loan on 25 November.
+This looked to be his only match for Leyton Orient, as he was recalled to Upton Park on 5 January 2009, but he returned to Orient on 23 January and stayed until the end of the season.
+His Football League debut came in the 2–1 away defeat by Scunthorpe United the following day.

 Scunthorpe United (loan)

-Spence signed for Scunthorpe United on a one months loan on 17 August 2009 making his debut on 18 August in a 2–0 home defeat by Middlesbrough.
-On 29 August Spence's loan at Scunthorpe was extended until 1 January 2010.
-At the end of December 2009 his loan ended and he returned to West Ham having played eleven times for Scunthorpe.
+Spence signed for Scunthorpe United on a one month loan on 17 August 2009, making his debut on 18 August in a 2–0 home defeat by Middlesbrough.
+On 29 August, Spence's loan at Scunthorpe was extended until 1 January 2010.
+At the end of December 2009, his loan ended and he returned to West Ham, having played eleven times for Scunthorpe.